gayeongpark/gayeongpark.github.io/_posts/2024-09-30-NETWORK-SEGMENTATION.md

 ## Remote Access Management

-### various remote access methods to manage and configure servers, routers, switches, and firewalls
+### Various remote access methods to manage and configure servers, routers, switches, and firewalls

 - Telnet (Port 23) : Sends text-based commands to remote devices but is insecure as it transmits data in plain text.
 It should not be used for sensitive configurations or to connect to secure devices.